TechnicJelle/Phurey/README.md

 # Phurey: The Wild West Ninja
-Game made for the subject Game Design
+Unfinished game made for the subject Game Design

 Phurey is a challenging 2D slasher/shooter inspired by Furi and many other games.